Car85/batstats/README.md

 ## **📊 How It Works**

 1. **Upload a CSV File**
-   Drag and drop your CSV dataset into the app.
+   Drag and drop your CSV or XSLS dataset into the dropzone.

 2. **Visualize Data**
    - Use **Pivot Tables** to generate charts and insights.